alaa-mekibes/social-links-profile-frontend-mentor/readme.md

 min-height: 100vh;
 }
 ```

+- `min-height: 100vh;` is just to get full-screen (full page). we can use also `height: 100vh` if the content is short.

 <p>I recommend focusing on learning either the grid or flexbox method.
 Mastering one of them will make you feel much more confident and comfortable moving forward.</p>